houcy/BDBloqs/README.md

 # BD Bloqs

-Visual IDE aid for kids, mainly for programming Pinchy by [Bilbao Dynamics](bilbaodynamics.com).
+Visual IDE aid for kids, mainly for programming Pinchy by [Bilbao Dynamics](http://bilbaodynamics.com).

-This project is a modification from Visualino, credits to them.
+# Licensing

+Thanks to the [Visualino](http://www.visualino.net) project, original creators of this.
+BD Bloqs is a slight modification of the before mentioned project to add our robots to the list.